cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   // -> \ is an escape character in JS.
 Special characters (quotation marks, and \) can be written using \ in front of them, so that they'll be perceived as normal characters.
   // -> \n is also an escape notation that adds a new line.

-  const str = "I/'ll keep coming"
+  const str = "I\'ll keep coming"

   console.log(str.substring(6,10)); // prints: "keep"
   console.log(str.substring(5)); // prints: "keep coming"

+  const poem = "Burn bridges\nand dance naked\nwith your tribe\non the islands\nthat you make.\n-Atticus"

+  console.log(poem);
+  // prints:
+  // Burn bridges
+  // and dance naked
+  // with your tribe
+  // on the islands
+  // that you make.
+  // -Atticus

   ---------------------------